China Plans A 2022 Space Mission To Sample An Asteroid And Explore A Comet

-After the resounding success of its Chang’e-4 lunar probe, which in January became the first man-made craft to ever land on the far side of the moon, China is gearing up for an even more daring space mission.
-The nation is now planning to sent a spacecraft further out into space on a very ambitious quest to study both an asteroid and a comet, Space is reporting.
+After the resounding success of its Chang’e-4 lunar probe, which, in January, became the first man-made craft to ever land on the far side of the moon, China is gearing up for an even more daring space mission.
+The nation is now planning to send a spacecraft further out into space on a very ambitious quest to study both an asteroid and a comet, Space is reporting.

 Launching in 2022, the new robotic mission – which has yet to receive a name – has set its sights on a small near-Earth asteroid and a peculiar comet in the asteroid belt.
 According to an announcement made earlier this week by the China National Space Administration (CNSA), the mission will be targeting the rather famous asteroid 2016 HO3 and the intriguing Comet 133P/Elst-Pizarro.